JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/Qt_DAB-6.9.6.png)

-The *main widget* (see picture) of Qt-DAB (always visible), contains  the settings for controlling the visibility of other widgets.
+The *main widget* (see picture) of Qt-DAB (always visible), contains selectors for controlling the visibility of other widgets.
-The window shows - left half - a list of services (either from the currently selected channel or from the favourites).
+The window shows - left half - a list of services (either from the currently selected channel or from **favourites**).
 Selecting a service is just by clicking on the name.
 The right half of the widget shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.

-  * touching the *ensemble name* (NPO (8001) in the picture) makes the *content table*, i.e. an overview of the content of the ensemble, visible with the possibility of storing the data in a file in ".csv" format.
+  * touching the *ensemble name* (NPO (8001) in the picture top left) makes the *content table*, i.e. an overview of the content of the ensemble, visible with the possibility of storing the data in a file in ".csv" format.
 If the content table is visible, touching the name again will hide it;

 ![6.9](/res/read_me/content-table.png)